UModeler/UModeler.github.io/_sources/ElementGroup.rst.txt

    | 2.
 Pressing ``W`` ``E`` or ``R`` changes the current gizmo like Unity.
    | 3.
 Dragging a mouse from an element causes moving the element
    | 4.
 If you hold ``SHIFT`` while dragging a gizmo, the selected elements are extruded.
    | 5.
-If you hold ``CTRL`` while dragging the move gizmo and moving to another vertex, the selected elements' selected axis's value will be snapped to the vertex.
+If you hold ``V`` while dragging the move gizmo and moving to another vertex, the selected elements' selected axis's value will be snapped to the vertex.
 This is called ``1D snapping``
    | 6.
 If you hold ``SHIFT`` + ``CTRL`` while dragging a gizmo, the vertices consisting of the elements will be split.
    | 7. ``LMB Double click`` on a polygon will unwrap and stick it.
 This is called ``Auto Layout``.
 Click :ref:`here <autolayout>` to get more info about it.